pippim/pippim.github.io/about.md

 Pippim was created to make it easier to list the free software created on the websites [Ask Ubuntu 🔗](https://askubuntu.com) and [GitHub 🔗](https://github.com).

-Pippim Posts which are 95% Answers and 5% Questions, have over **{{ site.views_human }}
+Thousands of Pippim Posts, under the pen-name **WinEunuuchs2Unix**, on **Ask Ubuntu** are about 95% Answers and 5% Questions.
-views** as of {{ site.refreshed | date: "%B %e, %Y" }}.
-With over 2,000 answers,
+The questions that Pippim has answered have had over **{{ site.views_human }} views** as of {{ site.refreshed | date: "%B %e, %Y" }}.
-managing them on a Pippim website just makes sense.

-It's common practice to create websites to make money.
-That isn't why Pippim was created though.
-Of course we all need money and maybe someday Pippim will earn revenue, open an office in Silicon Valley and hire some employees.
-But in the meantime, Pippim is strictly a labour of love (yes that was already said earlier).
-It would not be unfair to classify Pippim as *"Software Development as a Hobby"*.
+The best of the thousands of posts are selected by number of votes.
+Then the best posts are copied from Ask Ubuntu into the Pippim website.
+If you have written posts in Stack Exchange, you can create a copy of Pippim on GitHub Pages and make your own website.

 <a id="how-was-pippim-created?"></a>
 ## How was Pippim created?